History of Austria: Napoleonic wars and end of Empire (1803–1815)

 With Bonaparte's assumption of the title of Emperor of the First French Empire on 18 May 1804, Francis II, seeing the writing on the wall for the old Empire, and arbitrarily took the new title of "Emperor of Austria" as Francis I, in addition to his title of Holy Roman Emperor.
-This earned him the title of Double Emperor (Doppelkaiser) (Francis II of the Holy Roman Empire, Francis I of Austria).
+This earned him the title of Double Emperor (Francis II of the Holy Roman Empire, Francis I of Austria).
 The arrival of a new, French, emperor on the scene and the restructuring of the old presented a larger threat to the Habsburgs than their territorial losses to date, for there was no longer any certainty that they would continue to be elected.
 Francis had himself made emperor of the new Austrian Empire on 11 August not long after Napoleon.
 The new empire referred to not a new state but to the lands ruled by Austria, that is the Habsburgs, which was effectively many states.